 Minnesota is a source water state: all the water we drink falls here.
 Recent high-profile incidents in other states and policy battles here in Minnesota are bringing increased public attention to the importance of protecting drinking water sources, and ensuring that access is sustainable and equitable.
-Join us to discuss the challenges and unique opportunities we have in Minnesota to manage agricultural and urban lands in ways that more fully recognize and account for the impact of land use decisions on water quality and public health.
-We will discuss the importance of protecting drinking water as a more cost-effective approach to water quality than treating contaminated water supplies or switching drinking water sources.
-This forum will explore current source water protection initiatives here in Minnesota and nationally, and the potential for a new statewide partnership to protect source waters throughout Minnesota.
+At this policy forum, we discussed the challenges and unique opportunities we have in Minnesota to manage agricultural and urban lands in ways that more fully recognize and account for the impact of land use decisions on water quality and public health.
+We discussed the importance of protecting drinking water as a more cost-effective approach to water quality than treating contaminated water supplies or switching drinking water sources.
+This forum explored current source water protection initiatives here in Minnesota and nationally, and the potential for a new statewide partnership to protect source waters throughout Minnesota.

 - Dr. Kate Brauman, Global Water Initiative at the Institute on the Environment, University of Minnesota

 - Laura DeBeer, Pipestone County Soil and Water Conservation District

 - Tannie Eshenauer, Minnesota Department of Health

 - Deirdre Mason, Association of State Drinking Water Administrators

 - Brad Jordahl Redlin, Minnesota Department of Agriculture